 Usually, you can buy a card from the machines available at train stations, but due to the worldwide chip shortage, it has been getting difficult to buy a Suica card in Japan since June 8, 2023.
 Welcome Suica cards for tourists are still available, but only at the airports.

 To avoid stress, it is better to have your Suica card before going to Japan.
-You can buy it easily online from any official reseller like Japan Experience or Klook.
+You can buy it online from any official reseller like Japan Experience or Klook if they still have some in stock.
 Please notice that Japan Experience ships the card directly to your address, so you can have it before you leave, while Klook allows you to pick up the card in Japan.
 Japan Experience also sells Pasmo cards which can be useful if Suica cards are out of stock.
 And if you can find a Suica or Pasmo, consider getting Icoca.

 Do I Need a JR Pass or Suica in Tokyo?

 I saw this question over and over again in several forums and social media groups, so I decided to write a clear answer to help everyone.
 If you read this article carefully until now, you probably already know the answer.